Chrome Is Rolling Out New SSL Security This July

 First Comes Chrome

 This first batch of warning notifications seems to be rolling out exclusively on Google Chrome.
 This is a massive problem for HTTP sites, especially considering that Tech Advisor reports Chrome to be the number one browser choice.
 Chrome may be piloting this feature, but other browsers are sure to follow suit shortly.
 Security is a key element of internet browsing, and the other browsers won’t want to leave gaping holes in their security.
-People want security, and the added security that HTTPS brings to a site might just be enough to make them choose your page
+People want security, and the added security that HTTPS brings to a site might just be enough to make them choose your page over another.

 Not a Small Notification